More Resources to Support Your 'Rockstar' Leadership Career

 3. Giving your boss a piece of your mind ...

 when you are in a high state of emotion - it will only escalate the situation.
-Emotional Intelligence (EQ)is crucial to success in life.
+Emotional Intelligence (EQ) is crucial to success in life.
 In fact, the research is pretty clear ... your EQ far out predicts your success than your EQ.
-And, there's even research that show having a well developed EQ gains you about $27,000 per year
+And, there's even research that show having a well developed EQ gains you about $27,000 per year!
+Check out the first couple of modules in the online course Performing Under Pressure - where you'll discover how to manage your emotions when under pressure.

 4. Convincing yourself that you should get another job

-Unless you are absolutely 100% sure that you aren't contributing at all to the situation (most unlikely) - you go with you and so does the problem.
+Unless you are absolutely 100% sure that you aren't contributing at all to the situation (most unlikely) - when you leave your current job, you go with you and so does the problem.

 For example, maybe you aren't as dedicated to your work as you should be.
 Or perhaps you've been complaining to others, instead of speaking directly with your boss.